CASELA NATURE & LEISURE PARK

 In the park you can see around 1500 birds of over 150 species and a variety of animals such as the impressive giant turtles and various mammals such as lions and monkeys.

 The park is set up with a variety of beautiful exotic plants and flowers.
 Moreover on the grounds of the park are located the delicious restaurant Le Mirador and a beautiful lookout point with stunning views over the west coast.
+Even a playground is situated there to occupy the little ones.

 Guided tours through the park are not offered but everyone gets a guide brochure at the entry in which are provided briefly descriptions of the individual animals.